This article covers how you can record warrants in bulk onto Capdesk using an import file.

 Other vesting conditions: if the warrant grant has vesting conditions based on milestones, performances or market conditions i.e. vests upon an exit event.

-Similar to the Custom schedule, you will need to enter a scheduled quantity and then either fill in milestone field or condition field (input vests upon exit, etc).
+Similar to the Custom schedule, you will need to enter a scheduled quantity and then fill in the condition field (input vests upon exit, etc).
 You do not need to enter a date.

 The vesting type will be 'vesting_condition'.